top of page

 Performing Arts

-Performing Arts teaches many great skills such as; communication, confidence, creative thinking, memorization, imagination, vocal projection, working with others, listening skills, taking directions, building friendships, and so much more.
+Performing Arts teaches many great skills such as communication, confidence, creative thinking, memorization, imagination, vocal projection, working with others, listening skills, taking directions, building friendships, and so much more.
 All skills that help students perfect their presentation and public speaking skills.

 Our students hold a fall play and annual spring performance for their peers and the community.
 Auditions are held and all who would like to participate will be given the opportunity to whether it is the lead or a part of the crew who assists in making the performance come alive on stage.